Where are you located?

 Appointments are scheduled to be 1 hour long.
 Initial occupational therapy appointments will be spent getting to know you and your primary concerns, while follow-up appointments focus on checking in on your progress and creating a plan toward meeting your identified short-term goals.

 Occupational therapy consultations focus on providing concrete strategies and formulating a plan to manage a very specific area of focus.
-Consultations are designed to be a one-time visit, although students may continue with individual occupational therapy if desired.
+Occupational therapy screenings are 10-15 minutes long and focus on identifying the student's concerns and exploring the resources that fit the student's needs.

 How often do I have to come?